qrider71/PolyDev/README.md

 My favourite languages are
 - Java
 - F#
+- Scala
 - Haskell
-- Scala
 - Swift
 - Python
 - C++

-# How to use this playground
+# How to use this playground online
 The easiest way to play on my playground is to register with gitpot.io and open my repository with the link below in the browser based IDE Gitpod.